Varun24695/Varun24695/README.md

 - 👋 Hi, I’m @Varun Thazhatharackal
-- 👀 I’m interested in Data Science/Deep Learning
+- 👀 I’m interested in DevOps/Data Science/Deep Learning
-- 🌱 I’m currently working on Computer Vision projects and eagerly looking for master thesis topics
+- 🌱 I’m currently working on DevOps projects
 - 💞️ I’m looking to collaborate on a good platform where I can help in developing the companies profile as well as mine
 - 📫 How to reach me https://www.linkedin.com/in/varun-thazhatharackal/  or +49 17697731540